Visual Prolog: History

-Version 9 introduces bounded polymorphism, extension predicates, threadsafe lock free fact databases, named parameters (see also Visual Prolog 9 New Features).

-Version 8 introduces presenters, for more user friendly data presentation in debugger and running program (see also Visual Prolog 8 New Features).

-Version 7.5 contains http server and LALR(1) parser generator (see also Visual Prolog 7.5 New Features).

-Version 7.4 can generate 64 bit windows code (see also Visual Prolog 7.4 New Features).

-Version 7.3 introduced generic classes and interfaces (see Generic programming), guarded monitors (see also Visual Prolog 7.3 New Features).

-Version 7.2 introduced anonymous predicates (a logical pendant to anonymous functions) and namespaces (see also Visual Prolog 7.2 New Features).

-Version 7.0 introduced parametric polymorphism.

-Since version 6.0 the language has been fully object-oriented.

 Hanoi example

 In the Towers of Hanoi example, the Prolog inference engine figures out how to move a stack of any number of progressively smaller disks, one at a time, from the left pole to the right pole in the described way, by means of a center as transit, so that there's never a bigger disk on top of a smaller disk.
 The predicate hanoi takes an integer indicating the number of disks as an initial argument.